 Is your dog scratching and started to develop dog scabs?
 Scabs on dogs is a sure sign that your dog is suffering from a skin disease that is causing the dog’s skin to itch severely.

-Scabs on dogs also start to show up when your dog is living with a food allergy that you may not be aware that he is allergic to.
+And other Pet owners whose dogs are infested with fleas start to show dry and flaky skin patches due to the dog having to live with a food allergy that you may not be aware that he is allergic to.

 While skin itching in dogs may seem innocent and harmless in the eye, other causes of scabs on dogs are parasites and serious underlying illness like Lyme disease and dog skin cancer.